Todd 'Parney' Parnell stepping away from day-to-day role with Flying Squirrels

 "I hung up.
 I called Todd Parnell — he wasn't 'Parney' yet, just Todd Parnell — and I said 'Mr. Parnell, the job is yours if you want it,'" Domino recalled.
 "Well, I could hear the panting like a dog on the other end of the line.
 He couldn't say 'yes' fast enough."

 Domino, Parnell's mentor, developed into one of the most respected executives in the minor leagues and was the original Flying Squirrels' CEO.
-Before the franchise launched, Domino brought in Parnell, a native of the Charlotte, N.C., area.
+Before the franchise launched, Domino brought in Parnell, a native of the Charlotte, North Carolina, area.

 Be fun.
 Be different.
 Be impactful.
 Those are Parnell's three commandments.
 He has no problem wearing a pig's nose, throwing toilet seats as if horseshoes between innings, or wearing multicolored slacks on top of black-and-orange wingtips with the San Francisco Giants logo.